csimpkins/python-course/slides/strings.md

 USC            7
 ```

-You can also unpack the tuple to supply its elements as individual
+# Sequence Unpacking

-arguments to format (or any function) by prepending tuple with * :
+Recall that `sunbowl2012` is a list of tuples.
+You can unpack the tuple to supply its elements as individual arguments to format (or any function) by prepending tuple with * :

 ```Python
 >>> for team in sunbowl2012: